Here are all the major road closures to know about in and around Luton this week

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule

-Drivers in and around Luton will have two National Highways road closures to watch out for this week.
+Luton's motorists will have two road closures to avoid nearby on the National Highways network this week.

 Advertisement